Frsoul7/port-management-app/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## 🙏 Acknowledgments

-**Academic Supervisors:**
-- Special thanks to all professors for guidance throughout the project
-- ISEP's Faculty of Engineering for providing resources and support

-**Technologies & Frameworks:**
-- .NET Foundation for the ASP.NET Core framework
-- MongoDB team for excellent database platform
-- Three.js contributors for WebGL library
-- SWI-Prolog community for AI planning capabilities

-**Open Source Libraries:**
-- Entity Framework Core team
-- Angular team and community
-- Express.js maintainers
-- Jest and Cypress testing frameworks

 Developed with ❤️ at ISEP - 2025/2026

 ---

-**For questions, issues, or contributions:**
-- 📧 Contact the team via the emails listed above
-- 📝 Check [Sprint Documentation](Docs/) for detailed specifications
-- 🐛 Report issues on GitHub repository

-**Happy Coding! ⚓**